Conductive polymer: History

-While mostly operating in the quantum realm of less than 100 nanometers, "molecular" electronic processes can collectively manifest on a macro scale.
+While mostly operating at the scale of less than 100 nanometers, "molecular" electronic processes can collectively manifest on a macro scale.
 Examples include quantum tunneling, negative resistance, phonon-assisted hopping and polarons.
 In 1977, Alan J. Heeger, Alan MacDiarmid and Hideki Shirakawa reported similar high conductivity in oxidized iodine-doped polyacetylene.
 For this research, they were awarded the 2000 Nobel Prize in Chemistry "for the discovery and development of conductive polymers."
 Polyacetylene itself did not find practical applications, but drew the attention of scientists and encouraged the rapid growth of the field.
 Since the late 1980s, organic light-emitting diodes (OLEDs) have emerged as an important application of conducting polymers.

 Types

 Linear-backbone "polymer blacks" (polyacetylene, polypyrrole, polyindole and polyaniline) and their copolymers are the main class of conductive polymers.
 Poly(p-phenylene vinylene) (PPV) and its soluble derivatives have emerged as the prototypical electroluminescent semiconducting polymers.
 Today, poly(3-alkylthiophenes) are the archetypical materials for solar cells and transistors.

 The following table presents some organic conductive polymers according to their composition.
 The well-studied classes are written in bold and the less well studied ones are in italic.